facebookresearch/dynabench/docs/how_to_help_users.md

 !!!
 The naming scheme is about to change !!! https://github.com/facebookresearch/dynabench/issues/633

-To see the logs, first click on the job, then go to the tab "Monitor", then you can access the job logs.
+To see the logs, first click on the job, then go to the tab "Monitoring", then you can access the job logs.
 The job logs come in two parts "data logs" and regular logs.
 "data logs" are on the Sagemaker side, normally there is nothing interesting there.